 June 24, Saturday—Discussion Panels Live Streamed

-- Sharon Louden The Artist as Cultural Producer: Sustaining A Creative Life 2, Book reading and discussion with artist-essayist contributors Mark Tribe, Chloe Bass and others.
+- Sharon Louden The Artist as Cultural Producer: Sustaining A Creative Life 2, Book reading and discussion with artist-essayist contributors Mark Tribe, Zoe Charlton and others.

 - Speed Networking for Social Change.
 Artists: Pitch your socially-engaged projects in our speed-dating style with elected officials.
 Mayors Toni Harp, Luke Bronin (Hartford), Under Secretary for CT Criminal Justice Policy Mike Lawlor, City of New Haven Director of Traffic & Parking are a few of the civic leaders who have been invited.
 Apply to take part, here.